KazeClasses/Programming_languages/README.md

-# Implementing insertion sort in Python, Julia, rust
+# Implementing insertion sort in Python, Julia, Rust

 In this lab, you will need to implement one of the simplest sorting algorithms - insertion sort in Python, Julia, and Rust.